oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 ### 3.2.3 Syntactic Sugar
 JADN includes several optimizations that make type definitions more compact or that support the [DRY](#dry) software design principle.
-These optimizations can be removed without affecting the meaning of a type definition.
+These can be removed without affecting the meaning of a type definition.
 Removing them simplifies the original definition but creates additional definitions to support it.
 This simplifies the code needed to serialize and validate data instances, and examining the expanded definitions may aid understanding.
-But expansion can make schemas more difficult to maintain by introducing redundant data that must be kept in sync.
+But expansion can make specifications more difficult to maintain by introducing redundant data that must be kept in sync.

-The following optimizations may be removed:
+An optimized specification can be translated into an expanded version that does not include the following options:

 #### Type Definition within fields
 A specific type (e.g., an email address) may be defined anonymously within a field of a structure definition, or it may be defined in a separate named type that can be used in one or more structures.
-Expansion converts all anonymous type definitions to explicit named types and excludes type options ([Table 3-2](#table-3-2-type-options)) from FieldOptions.
+Expansion converts all anonymous type definitions to explicit named types and excludes all type options ([Table 3-2](#table-3-2-type-options)) from FieldOptions.
 #### Field Multiplicity
 Fields may be defined to have multiple values of the same type.
-Expansion converts each field that can have more than one value to an explicit named ArrayOf type.
+Expansion converts each field that can have more than one value to an explicit ArrayOf type.
 The minimum and maximum cardinality (minc and maxc) field options ([Table 3-4](#table-3-4-field-options)) are moved from FieldOptions to the minimum and maximum length (minv and maxv) TypeOptions of the new ArrayOf type.
-The exception is that if minc is 0 (field is optional), it remains in FieldOptions and the new ArrayOf type defaults to a minimum length of 1.
+The only exception is that if minc is 0 (field is optional), it remains in FieldOptions and the new ArrayOf type defaults to a minimum length of 1.
 #### Derived Enumerations
-A type defined with the *enum* option acts as an Enumerated type whose fields are the ID and Name of the Defined type.
-Expansion explicitly creates a new Enumerated type and removes the *enum* option.
+A type defined with the *enum* option generates an anonymous Enumerated type whose fields are the ID and Name values of the the referenced type.
+Expansion explicitly creates a new Enumerated type definition and removes the *enum* option.
 #### MapOf with Enumerated key
 A MapOf type where *ktype* is Enumerated is equivalent to a Map.
 Expansion removes the MapOf type definition ahd creates a Map type with keys from the Enumerated type.
-This is complementary to derived enumeration, which creates an Enumerated type from an Array/Choice/Map/Record type.
-This expansion can enable use of implementations that do not support more general forms of mapping, or improve robustness by limiting Map keys to a known set.
+This is the complementary operation to derived enumeration.
+This expansion can simplify specifications that do not require the more general MapOf type, and improve robustness by limiting Map keys to a known set.

 # 4 Serialization